How to Be Loyal to Yourself 100% of the Time (Perspectives)

 It is our light, not our darkness that frightens us.

 Very few of us fulfill our true potential in all areas of our life.
-One reason we don't is because we lack loyalty to ourselves.
+One reason we don't is that we lack loyalty to ourselves.

 From John C. Maxwell's book, " Talent Is Never Enough," I quote the following: